 Sour Cream Coffee Cake is the best coffee cake recipe out there!
-Made with a soft, tender cake that is studded with a rich cinnamon swirl and then finished with a buttery streusel, this coffee cake is perfect for entertaining at brunch or the holidays.
+Made with a soft, tender cake that is studded with a rich cinnamon swirl and then finished with a buttery streusel, this coffee cake is perfect for entertaining at brunch or during the holidays.

 Instead, this delicious light cake is designed to be served with a cup of coffee and is often reserved for brunch or holiday breakfasts.